Template:Cytology, tumors, evaluation of suspected malignancies, immunohistochemistry, consultation and reporting

 Molecular workup

-Send samples according to requirements and guidelines for each test.
-For molecular proliferation tests (other than immunohistochemistry) such as Ki67, avoid samples with previous biopsy site or inflammation (as these will cause a false high proliferation rate).
+When needing to send out tissue to an outside laboratory, follow their requirements and guidelines for each test.
+Generally, choose the tissue block with the greatest amount/area of the highest grade malignancy.
+For molecular proliferation tests (other than immunohistochemistry) such as Ki67, avoid samples with previous biopsy site or inflammation (as these will cause a false high proliferation rates).
+On the other hand, for next-generation sequencing, hemorrhage, necrosis and adipose tissue does not need to be minimized, as these contain only little genetic material.

 Reporting